esong/SimplePx/README.md

 RxJava & RxAndroid: These library are used for async network calls.
 They're supported by retrofit.

+## Testing

+To run the integration tests:

+    ./gradlew connectedAndroidTest

+Note: There are some weird glitches using tests with emulators, it is recommended to use a phone to run the tests.

 ## Implementation details and decisions by parts

 Part 1, 2, 4 are omitted as they are all implemented in the later parts.